As exciting as traveling can be, it can also be very stressful, especially when it comes to packing.

 First things first, you need to have the right gear- your plans to only travel with a carry-on will be thwarted if it’s too big to fit in the overhead bin and you’re forced to check it.

 - Suitcase: For whatever reason, I destroy luggage.
-This non-expandable American Tourister carry-on can take a beating, fits every airline’s baggage restrictions (even budget carriers), and fits a ton of stuff- I use it for weekend trips, as well as 2+ weeks away.
-Also, the non-expandable part is key- a lot of airlines, especially in the US and Europe, are cracking down on letting people carry-on suitcases with four-wheels or ones that are expanded in size
+This non-expandable American Tourister carry-on can take a beating, fits every airline’s baggage restrictions (even budget carriers in Europe and Asia), and fits a ton of stuff.
+Pending what I need to pack, I use it for weekend trips, as well as 2-3+ weeks away.
+The non-expandable part is key- a lot of airlines are cracking down on letting people carry-on suitcases with four-wheels or ones that are expanded in size

 Write down your schedule